g3n1us/pub/README.md

       ],

 Once this is done, you can run setup via our CLI Artisan command:

 		php composer pub

 This will walk you through setup.

+Enjoy :)